 There is also a net origination fee on all Direct Subsidized and Unsubsidized Loans.
-For Loans first disbursed on or after October 1, 2017 and before October 1, 2018 the loan fee was 1.066%.
-For Loans first disbursed on or after October 1, 2018 and before October 1, 2019 the loan fee will be 1.062%.
-We will deduct the loan fee proportionately from each loan disbursement.
+For Loans first disbursed on or after October 1, 2017 and before October 1, 2018 the Ioan fee was 1.066%.
+For Loans first disbursed on or after October 1, 2018 and before October 1, 2019 the Ioan fee will be 1.062%.
+We will deduct the Ioan fee proportionately from each Ioan disbursement.

 Students receiving Title IV educational loans will have their loan information submitted to the National Student Loan Data System (NSLDS).
 This information will be accessible to guaranty agencies, lenders and institutions determined to be authorized users of the data system.
-If you currently have a Direct Loan and would like to check the interest rate, servicer information, and other financial aid history, go to the National Student Loan Data System (NSLDS) at www.nslds.ed.gov.
+If you currently have a Direct Loan and would like to check the interest rate, servicer information, and other financial aid history, go to the National Student Loan Data System (NSLDS) at https://nslds.ed.gov/npas/index.htm.